hypre-space/hypredrive/docs/usrman-src/library_examples.rst

 Preconditioner Strategy Comparison
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Before comparing strategies, it helps to size the problem.
-On the full SPE10
-grid the assembled system has 4,525,000 rows and 23,471,400 nonzeros, roughly
+The full SPE10 system has 4,525,000 rows and 23,471,400 nonzero entries.
+This is
-``5.2`` per row.
-It keeps the saddle-point block structure introduced above,
+approximately 5.2 entries for each row.
+The saddle-point structure contains 3,403,000
-with 3,403,000 flux rows and 1,122,000 pressure rows.
-The blocks are very
+flux rows and 1,122,000 pressure rows.

-different in density: the flux mass block :math:`M` holds 10,071,200 nonzeros
+The flux mass block :math:`M` contains 10,071,200 nonzero entries.
+Each flux row has
-(about ``2.96`` per row, coupling each face to the same-direction faces of its
+approximately 2.96 entries that connect same-direction faces of neighboring cells.
+The
-neighbouring cells), the flux--pressure block :math:`B` holds 6,668,200
+flux-pressure block :math:`B` contains 6,668,200 entries.
+Each flux row has approximately
-(about ``1.96`` per flux row, one entry per cell a face borders), and
-:math:`B^{\top}` holds 6,732,000 (exactly ``6`` per pressure row -- the six
+1.96 entries, one for each adjacent cell. :math:`B^{\top}` contains 6,732,000 entries,
+which is six for each pressure row.

-faces of every cell).
-The pressure--pressure block is empty, so the operator is
+The pressure-pressure block is empty, so the operator is indefinite.
+The MGR split below
-indefinite; this is exactly the structure the MGR splitting below is designed to
-exploit.
+uses this block structure.

 The flux/pressure splitting above leaves room for several preconditioner
 strategies.
 The example ships four MGR variants in ``examples/src/C_darcy/``